wingyintang/LLSIF_simulator/README.md

 Feel free to give suggestion to the translation.<br>
 https://goo.gl/forms/aNxHNCtdgSskFfFM2<br>
 To use this application, .NET Framework is requuired.
+Please keep Interop.WMPLib.dll and AxInterop.WMPLib.dll in the same folder as the exe or else it cannot be exexcuted.

 Related Links:
 -----------------------------------------------------